To navigate and listen to a specific segment noted below, hover over the podcast and select the icon.

 While the insurance industry has faced significant events and economic challenges in the past, the COVID-19 pandemic is shaping up to be the largest single event in the history of our industry.
 AmWINS strives to continuously bring our clients valuable insight on market conditions and carrier response to help prepare insureds and deliver the best results possible during these difficult times.

-In this exclusive podcast, John Neal, CEO of Lloyd’s, shares the state of the Lloyd's market and his perspective on both the danger of not handling claims appropriately as well as opportunities we have to demonstrate how important insurance is to the world’s economy.
-The podcast also features a panel discussion with London Professional Lines underwriters on how they view the pandemic's impact both the Professional Lines sector and their syndicate's business.
+In this exclusive podcast, John Neal, CEO of Lloyd’s, shares the state of the Lloyd's market and his perspective on both the danger of not handling claims appropriately as well as opportunities we have to demonstrate the importance of the insurance industry to the world’s economy.
+The podcast also features a panel discussion with London Property underwriters on how they view the pandemic's impact both the Property sector and their syndicate's business.

 *Comments made by John Neal on April 23